Kristina01111000/Drws_site/README.md

 - Make a list of the people who aren’t verified, see if peepso will do it automatically
-- Figure out where to put reviews, and where to get them
-- Put the 4 scorecard video on the page on the site
 - Check if constant contact can send audio
 - See if they have a file limit for size in emails
 - plan is to send out emails starting on week of jan 2nd